xenesty/AkashaScanner/README.md

 though I think they are pretty self-explanatory.

 ### I have other questions
-You may want to check [this](https://github.com/xenesty/AkashaScanner/issues) out and search for answers.
+You may want to check [this](https://github.com/xenesty/AkashaScanner/discussions) out and search for answers.
-If you don't find any, please feel free to open a new issue and label it as a `question`.
+If you don't find any, please feel free to start a new discussion. :)

 ## Roadmap